learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

-After calling unstack a second time, we can see that `pivot` has a flattened structure since it has been completely unstacked!
+After calling unstack a second time, we can see that `pivot` has a flattened structure since it has been completely unstacked.

 ## Summary